Welcome to Solomon!

 • A month or two later, CONNECT with a call or text to pray/care for the donor.
 No financial ask.

 • A month or two later, OFFER another giving opportunity.
 This rhythm of bi-annual giving opportunities helps to maintain engagement with those larger-capacity donors who generally only give when asked.
-A spring/summer ask along with an End of Year Ask can add a healthy, annual rhythm of encouraging current donors to increase their recurring gift amount.
+A spring/summer ask, along with an End of Year Ask, can add a healthy, annual rhythm of encouraging current donors to increase their recurring gift amount.
 The structure of the OFFER ask can include a general letter with a note to about 20 key folks that you'll be calling.
 Call to ask if they read your letter and if the Lord is leading them toward involvement in this need.
-Plan to follow-up.
+Plan to follow up.

 • More on the OFFER, THANK, SHOW, CONNECT cycle here: Annual Stewardship Plan & Timeline